rpoleski/MulensModel/README.md

 |binary lens d$\alpha$/dt | + | | |
 |triple lens - future  | | + | |

+**Astrometric microlensing** - we don't plan to support astrometric microlensing at this point, but we recognize that it will be used routinely in WFIRST data.
+Hence, we want to write the code that could be relatively easily upgraded to handle astrometric microlensing.
+If you see a point that could be problematic if astrometry is added, _please report it here_.

 ### Model conventions